cjohansen11/brewDB/DesignREADME.md

-# BrewDB with tRPC, Next.js, and Prisma
+# BrewDB with Next.js, Node and Prisma

 ## Technologies